AGADVC/Synthax-Hackathon-Final/README.md

 # Synthax-Hackathon-Final
 SYNTHAX HACKATHON- FUTURISTIC WALKING STICK FOR VISUALLY IMPAIRED

-Problem Statement:
+**Problem Statement:**
 Traditional walking stick used by the visually impaired are cumbersome and difficult to use with efficiency.

-Aim:
+**Aim:**
 To replace walking sticks for the visually impaired with a modern and technological approach which is more efficient.

-Hardware Stack:

-Sl.
+**Hardware Stack:**

 Material and Units
-1	Microcontroller (ESP32)- 1
+1. Microcontroller (ESP32)- 1
-2	VL53L0X ToF LiDar- 1
+2. VL53L0X ToF LiDar- 1
-3	Vibration Motors- 2
+3. Vibration Motors- 2
-5	Jumper wires- 1
+5. Jumper wires- 1
-6	3D printed enclosure for parts- 1
+6. 3D printed enclosure for parts- 1
-7	Breadboard- 1
+7. Breadboard- 1
-8	Power Bank & 9V Battery- 1
+8. Power Bank & 9V Battery- 1
-9	LED bulb- 1
+9. LED bulb- 1

-Software Stack-
+**Software Stack-**

     Layer                                 Technology                            Purpose

-1. Hardware Communication	                Wire.h	                          I2C communication between ESP32
+1. Hardware Communication	   -             Wire.h	              -           I2C communication between ESP32

-2. Sensor Driver	                      VL53L0X.h	                          Controls the ToF sensor; handles distance measurement & timeouts
+2. Sensor Driver	        -              VL53L0X.h	             -             Controls the ToF sensor; handles distance
+                                                                            measurement & timeouts

-3. Core Logic	                          Arduino C/C++	                      Main loop, pulse timing, state management
+3. Core Logic	           -               Arduino C/C++	           -           Main loop, pulse timing, state management

-4. Microcontroller	                    ESP32 Arduino Core	                Provides GPIO, timers, and millis() timing functions
+4. Microcontroller	        -            ESP32 Arduino Core	         -       Provides GPIO, timers, and millis() timing
+                                                                            functions

-5. Feedback Control	                    Digital GPIO	                      ON/OFF vibration motor & LED pulsing
+5. Feedback Control	       -             Digital GPIO	           -           ON/OFF vibration motor & LED
+    pulsing

-Serial Debug Layer	                    Serial (UART)	                       Monitoring distance and errors
+6. Serial Debug Layer	     -               Serial (UART)	             -        Monitoring distance and errors

+Code architecture is written in form of comments in the code

+Project Architecture:

+•	The ToF emits a tiny laser pulse (infrared light at 940 nm, invisible to the human eye).
+This pulse travels to an object, reflects back, and is detected by a diode array on the sensor.
+The sensor measures the time it takes for the laser pulse to make the round trip.

+•	The microcontroller communicates with the lidar through an I2C communication protocol to process the data and calculate the distance from the object as the speed of light is known.

+•	If there is any obstacle within 2m of the person, the microcontroller sends a signal to a vibration motor, causing the motors to vibrate and the LED to glow (LED is only for testing purposes), indicating to the user if and where the obstacle is located.

+•	The vibration motors and LED operate in pulses.
+As the user gets closer to the obstacle, The time between the pulses reduces.

 •	Code architecture is written in form of comments in the code

-Setup Instructions:
+**Setup Instructions:**
 1. Take the prototype of the product
 2. Ensure that the ToF sensor and vibration motors are OUTSIDE the enclosure through the hole in the enclosure.